saeedeldeeb/the-off-duty-school-bus/README.md

 - **Payment Gateway:**

-  The project supports for now stripe payment gateway.
+  The project supports for now stripe payment gateway and webhook was tested locally with stripe CLI.

 - **Multi-Language:**